 The amendments to the ETS Forestry Regulations we consulted on included:

 - the detailed rules and settings for averaging accounting

 - technical amendments to simplify the ETS and let us implement new policies.

 Full details are in the consultation document.
-We plan to hold 2 webinars before the consultation closes to help explain the proposed amendments.
+We held 2 webinars to help explain the proposed amendments.

 Between early November 2019 and mid-January 2020, Te Uru Rākau consulted on a package of amendments including options for averaging accounting, and other technical amendments.

-The amendments we are consulting on now include the rules and settings for averaging accounting, such as:
+The amendments consulted on in March 2021 included the rules and settings for averaging accounting, such as: